cutbox/CutBox/README.md

 - Pull requests should be covered by tests (Quick/Nimble or XCUITest)
 - Code must pass the quality checks as used by Codacy

-### Development setup / tooling
+### Compilation setup / tooling

 The following tools were used to build CutBox.
 You will need them:

 - `ruby` - Used by cocoapods `pod` and `carthage`